Union Aid Abroad – APHEDA: History

-The Palestinian insurgency in South Lebanon prevailed in the 1970s and 1980s.
-During this time, it is said significant tensions arose between Palestinian civilians and Israeli officials due to acts said to be "synonymous with terrorism" carried out by the Palestine Liberation Organisation (PLO).
-In 1982, the Israeli government commenced Operation Peace for Galilee said to be in retaliation against the PLO who was accused of attempting to assassinate the then prime minister, Menachem Begin.
-Operation Peace for Galilee then invaded Lebanon, which is said to have been the spark for the commencement of the 1982 Lebanon War.
-This war was stated to be the "longest Arab-Israeli war" and one of which reeked military havoc on "heavily population civilian areas".
-During this period, many civilians were killed, injured or forced to seek refuge elsewhere.

-During this conflict, Helen McCue, a nurse practitioner originating from Australia, was employed in the Middle East as a nurse for the World Health Organization.
-Helen stated she was horrified by the crime and unintended harm to civilians which took place due to the Lebanese civil war, after the Sabra-Shatila massacre.
+Helen McCue, a nurse practitioner originating from Australia, was employed in the Middle East as a nurse for the World Health Organization.
+Helen stated she was horrified by the harm to civilians which took place due to the Lebanese civil war, after the Sabra-Shatila massacre.
 Therefore, in 1982 she resigned from the World Health Organization to volunteer in Beirut refugee camps for the Palestinian Red Crescent.

 In this volunteer position, McCue witnessed, in her words, "the deterioration of the physical, psychological, social and cultural well-being of four million Palestinians".
 McCue stated witness of this whilst working with the Palestinian Red Crescent was the inspiration to "broaden the base of support Palestinians and to somehow set up an organisation, based in union movement".
 Within Beirut refugee camps, McCue volunteered for the Palestine Red Crescent Society, a humanitarian organisation which act in the interest of the "health and welfare of the Palestinian people".

 In 1983, McCue proposed the idea of a trade union-based international humanitarian organisation to Cliff Dolan, the leader of the Australian Council of Trade Unions (ACTU) at the time.
 This was supported and in 1984, the organisation to later be known as the Union Aid Abroad – Australian People for Health, Education and Development Abroad received its first two government grants for "humanitarian development assistance" to support overseas health workers.

 At this point, the Australian Council of Trade Unions had officially contracted APHEDA as their international aid agency.